What Are Recommended Type/Design Details?

 - Be consistent with headings (size, boldness, etc.) and body text (indented, not indented, tabs right-justified, tabs left-justified, etc.)

-- DO NOT USE A RESUME WIZARD or RESUME TEMPLATE from your word processing software.
-While it may seem to be easier and to save you time today - trust us, it will be more work and a big headache later on if you need to update or change your resume in any way.
+- DO NOT USE A RESUME WIZARD or RESUME TEMPLATE from MS Word or other software.
+While it may seem easier and appear to save you time today - trust us, it will be more work and a big headache later on if you need to update or change your resume in any way.
 Take a little more time now and save a lot of time later!

 At the end of the workshop there are several packets of resumes for you to review, illustrating a variety of styles.